Dog Crate Size Calculator

 How do I measure my dog for a crate?

 Length: nose tip to base of tail (where tail meets body, not tail tip).
-Height: floor to top of shoulder blades (withers), standing.
-Add 2-4 inches to length, 4-6 inches to height.
+Height: floor to the top of the head, or the ear tips for erect-eared breeds, while standing.
+Add 2-4 inches to each.

 What size crate for a Labrador Retriever?